rishijeet/machine-learning-book/chapter-17-deep-learning-intro.md

 print(f"\nModel Accuracy: {accuracy_score(y_test, y_pred):.4f}")
 ```

-## Visual Explanation

-!A diagram of a simple neural network with an input layer, two hidden layers, and an output layer.
-Arrows show the flow of information from left to right.
-*A deep neural network consists of multiple hidden layers, allowing it to learn hierarchical representations of the data.*

 ## Summary

 - **Deep Learning** uses Artificial Neural Networks (ANNs) with many layers (hence "deep") to learn complex patterns.